 Students are required to be in possession of official LMU student ID's at all times, including while operating a vehicle or riding as a passenger.
-Students must present, and if necessary, relinquish their LMU I.D. when asked to do so by a security officer or other authorized LMU personnel.
+Students must present, and if necessary, relinquish their LMU I.D. when asked to do so by a Campus Police and Security officer or other authorized LMU personnel.

-The LMU security staff prides itself on the ability to recognize, assess and react appropriately under any circumstances.
+The LMU Campus Police and Security staff prides itself on the ability to recognize, assess and react appropriately under any circumstances.
 The University expects the same accountability from students, faculty, staff and visitors.
 Ticketed individuals must maintain composure during issuance of the citation.
 Any form of verbal abuse directed toward any authorized ticketing personnel will not be tolerated.